 At most independent schools, the most important board meeting of the year is embedded in the winter holiday season.
 In high-functioning boards, the finance committee and perhaps another committee (more on this later) have spent the fall assembling budget and benchmark data and piped it into decision-making rubrics, documents that also receive yearly review.
 After considerable debate, they submit to the executive committee a recommendation and a carefully curated set of supporting documents on next year's budget and, importantly, the tuition and salary/benefits rate of increase for the next year.
-After board approval, trustees and head of school squirrel away this "gift" until the second part of January, typically, when it is presented to continuing families in the form of re-enrollment contracts and the accompanying letter, which parents skim quickly for dollar and percentage signs and numbers, and promptly abandon reading thereafter, having only recently confronted their holiday overspending.
-Common responses: ball up letter and toss across room, pour another drink then write terse, bitter email to head of school, start Facebook dogpile.
+After board approval, trustees and heads of school squirrel away this "gift" until the second part of January, when it is presented to continuing families in the form of re-enrollment contracts and the accompanying letter, which parents skim quickly for dollar and percentage signs and numbers, and promptly abandon reading thereafter, having only recently confronted their holiday overspending.

-These responses are evidence of the unsustainable financial model of independent schooling, but they are often exacerbated by an undisciplined board process that leaves school leaders under-confident in responding to even the soberest inquiries.
-The former is the subject for another day (and several volumes), but if you're experiencing the scenario I describe in the latter, this article offers an approach to help your school build a process focused on reasoned deliberation that promotes confidence in the school's governing leadership.
+These responses are evidence of the unsustainable financial model of independent schooling (a much bigger topic), but they are often exacerbated by an undisciplined board process that leaves school leaders under-confident in responding to even polite inquiries.
+If this sounds familiar scenario, this article offers an approach to help your school build a process focused on reasoned deliberation, not unlike the Lincoln-Douglas debate format, that promotes confidence in the school's governing leadership.

 The board of one school where I was head had a standing "Personnel Committee."
 I distinctly remember the sinking feeling I experienced as a candidate when this fact was revealed.
 My imagination ran wild with scenes of over-reach and dysfunction: a committee that read teacher evaluations, or offered frequent updates on how individual teachers were "playing out there" with the parent community.
 What I discovered instead was a brilliant strategy to support faculty and to put a classic debate structure around the yearly tuition/salary and benefit rate of increase discussion.
 The model was simple: the finance committee took the position of the current parents, and the personnel committee took the position of the faculty.
 Each committee deliberated separate from the other, traded proposals from their positions (that is, the personnel committee offered only a salary/benefits rate of increase, finance committee only a tuition rate of increase), then met jointly for "rebuttals" and conversation.
 In the end, the two committees agreed on a proposal to forward to the executive committee and ultimately to the full board.
-If your board committee structure is already maxed out, it's possible to apply the Lincoln Douglas structure to the yearly tuition and salary/benefits conversation by dividing the finance committee for portions of two or three meetings.
+If your board committee structure is already maxed out, you could apply the Lincoln Douglas structure by dividing the finance committee into two teams for two or three meetings.

 Data